techiescamp/linux-foundation-coupon/README.md

 - KCNA + KCSA Exam Bundle ($203 Savings) [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

 You can also use the same coupon for IT Professional Programs

-For instructor led courses, save 25% with code **LUCK24ILTCOM**

-For Thrive One Subscriptions save 10% NOW with code **THRIVE10** on Premium & Standard Subscriptions!
-(This offer expired on April 5th)

 ## Linux Foundation Bundle Discounts